pascal-felique/NNCV/README.md

 - **evaluate_efficiency.sh**:

 You have to update the new experiment id and provide the location of the previous trained Student model at a lower resolution.

 If you start the training at the lowest resolution, then you have to specify "none" for the previous trained Student model.

 You also have to provide the location of the available trained Teacher model (who has learned the entire curriculum already).

 - **train_distillation.py**:

-You have to make sure that the resized image dimensions and patch dimensions point to the resolution of the current curriculum resized_image_width, resized_image_height, patch_width, patch_height
+You have to make sure that the resized image dimensions and patch dimensions point to the resolution of the current curriculum: resized_image_width, resized_image_height, patch_width, patch_height

 You can choose between 5 profiles from low resolution, to medium resolution, high resolution, higher resolution and highest resolution.

 To follow the curriculum correctly during Curriculum Learning, you have to increase the resolution in each training run.

 You have to update the location of the previous trained Student model at a lower resolution.

 You keep the same available trained Teacher model during the entire curriculum.